Harloop

 How do Superside and Harloop price?

 That pricing buys a lot: a dedicated project manager, a multi-discipline team, and a platform (Superspace) with brand tooling and integrations.
 For an enterprise marketing org running dozens of campaigns across formats, that structure is a genuine strength.
+For a fuller look at the tiers, turnaround, and who it fits, see the Superside review, and for the wider field of options, the seven Superside alternatives roundup.

 Harloop does not publish its tiers either.
 In this comparison, Harloop's price cell reads "Custom monthly plans, book a demo."
 The structural difference that matters for a buyer is commitment: Superside is an annual prepaid contract with a five-figure monthly floor, while Harloop runs on monthly plans.
 If you are weighing whether to bring this in-house or hire it out, the build-versus-buy question is usually the wrong frame; the real question is which model matches your budget and how much of the work you actually want off your plate.
+If you are also weighing a per-project production shop, Lemonlight vs Superside compares both against a recurring monthly plan.

 Superside pricing, pros and cons